iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 ## Version: v3.0.0 / What's new?

-- Updated Scoreboard to add updated plugins, such as:

-* Tags

-* Rank

-* Faction updated

-- Added Max Power to Pwr section.

-- Updated tags to make it more professional!

-- Added more tags!
-50+ tags included!

-- Added tags shop!
-You can use /tags for more information.

 - Added colored rank name, rather than just the plain rank name in scoreboards.

 - Updated max player list to exclude Donor slots via scoreboards.